 And that is it!
 Enjoy a new perspective on your bounce rate data.
 If you are looking for more ways to reduce your bounce rate I highly recommend you check out this post: 20 Ways to Reduce Bounce Rate on Your Website.

-If you are on WordPress, your other option is to use the free Complete Analytics Optimization Suite (CAOS) WordPress plugin.
-This allows you to host your Google Analytic’s script locally while also easily implementing the adjusted bounce rate.
-In the settings of the plugin you can choose how much time you want, in seconds.
+If you’re using WordPress, your other option (the one I’m using) is to use our Perfmatters WordPress plugin.
+This allows you to host your Google Analytics script locally while also easily implementing the adjusted bounce rate.
+So it’s great for performance and marketing purposes.
+In the settings of the plugin, you can choose how much time you want, in seconds.

 Are you using Google Tag Manager v2 to deploy your Google Analytics script?
 If so I recommend checking out the following tutorials to implement adjusted bounce rate with Google Tag Manager.